Mahi902/DocuWritePro/README.md

 ![Banner5](https://i.ibb.co/ksG37Gkd/1000039551-Photoroom.png)

-All tools which use AI in DocuWrite Pro are provided by [pollinations.ai](https://pollinations.ai/).
+ⓘ All tools which use AI in DocuWrite Pro are provided by [pollinations.ai](https://pollinations.ai/).
 Their documentation is available [here](https://pollinations.ai/docs).
 We use this service for both text generation and image generation.
 We do not charge for any AI usage within DocuWrite Pro.

+The following tools use this AI festure to enhance user experience:
+ ❖ Editor
+ ❖ Word Finder
+ ❖ HTML Writer
+ ❖ Website Generator
+ ❖ Image Generator

  ## Clone or use DocuWrite Pro

-Either you want to use the DocuWrite Pro [web](https://mahi902.github.io/DocuWritePro/Dashboard.html), [app](https://mahi902.github.io/DocuWritePro/instapp.html) or clone the repository locally onto your device is completely up to you.
+ to use the DocuWrite Pro [web](https://mahi902.github.io/DocuWritePro/Dashboard.html), [app](https://mahi902.github.io/DocuWritePro/instapp.html) or clone the repository locally onto your device is completely up to you.

 - How to use DocuWrite Pro (instructions):